“Never try to teach a pig to sing; it wastes your time and it annoys the pig.” Robert Heinlein

 In this case, climate debates are wasting everyone’s time and amusing the deniers.
-In an earlier post, I blasted the environmental groups for having failed at their central mission – protecting the environment.
+Environmental groups have failed at their central mission – protecting the environment.
 Many readers thought I was being unnecessarily harsh, but the cold, hard fact is that all these groups generally agree that climate change is a deadly hazard to all, yet there is virtually no collaboration.
-Worse, some environmentalists continue to do stupid things that primarily benefit deniers, like debate them.
+Worse, some environmentalists continue to do foolish things that primarily benefit deniers, like debate them.

 One reason the environmental movement has failed is because the other side is much more politically astute.
 They know how to win – and they do, even when that’s bad for everyone in the long run.
 The deniers know how to make themselves appear legitimate when they are far from it, and to suck the credibility right out of their enemy.